 Creating a Virtual Reality platform for visualising Smart Building data

-The building’s constructors produced a highly detailed computerised model of the Diamond, known as Building Information Model (BIM).
-My aim of this project was to combine the model from the BIM with the past and present data available in the BMS through 3D graphical visualisations via Virtual Reality (VR).
-This is done in the hope to improve the understanding of the Diamond’s internal environmental data.
-From my research, such a graphical and interactive system for a Smart Building BMS is not known to previously exist in the world.
+The building’s constructors produced a highly detailed computerised CAD model of the Diamond.
+My aim of this project was to combine the building CAD model with the past and present data available in the BMS through 3D graphical visualisations via Virtual Reality (VR).

 A link to the paper I wrote can be found here.
 Thanks for reading!